- Home Improvement

 Consequently, you need to have reliable and accurate water testing equipment that will give the exact reading of chemicals in the pool before increasing or reducing their levels.

 The bitter truth is; most test strips that you find in the market are never accurate, and are not the best choice when it comes to finding exact values, especially in a commercial pool.

-I use digital pool water test kit to find accurate reading of chemicals, which is very accurate, easy to use, and capable of carrying a number of tests including pH, Free Chlorine, Combined Chlorine, Cyanuric Acid, Calcium Hardness, Bromine, and Total Alkalinity.
-LaMotte ColorQ Pro 7
+I use digital pool water test kit to find accurate reading of chemicals, which is very accurate, easy to use, and capable of carrying a number of tests including pH, Free Chlorine, Combined Chlorine, Cyanuric Acid, Calcium Hardness, Bromine, Total Alkalinity, and metals including Copper, Iron, Biguanide, Biguanide Shock.
+LaMotte ColorQ Pro 11

 To know the exact amount of every chemical to add into the pool, I enter the values I get from this digital pool water test machine into Pool Calculator software, and bam, I find accurate values of chemical my pool water needs.